jbaudru/EsoPy-Framework/readme.md

 - **Variable assignments**: The interpreter allows assigning values to variables.
 The assigned value can be a number, a string, or an arithmetic expression.
 - **Comments**: The interpreter supports comments.
 Any text following the `@` symbol until the end of the line is considered a comment and is ignored by the interpreter.
 - **Error handling**: The interpreter has basic error handling.
 If it encounters a syntax error, it will print an error message and exit.
-- **Loop statement**: The interpreter supports the `GOTO` statement which allows jumping to a specific line in the code.
+- **Jump statement**: The interpreter supports the `GOTO` statement which allows jumping to a specific line in the code.
-- **Conditional statement**: The interpreter supports the `GOIF` statement which allows conditional jumps based on the value of a variable.
+- **Conditional jump statement**: The interpreter supports the `GOIF` statement which allows conditional jumps based on the value of a variable.
 Its syntax is `GOIF <line_number> <variable_0_or_not>`.
 If the value of variable is 0, the program jumps to the line number specified.
 Otherwise, it continues to the next line.
 This allows for conditional logic and loop creation in the program.
 - **Input statement**: The interpreter supports the `INPUT` statement which allows user input during runtime.
+- **Print statement**: The interpreter supports the `PRINT` statement which allows printing the value of a variable to the console.
+- **End statement**: The interpreter supports the `END` statement which allows terminating the program.

 These features collectively allow the language to perform any computation that can be described algorithmically, which is the definition of Turing completeness.
 However, a formal proof would be required to definitively establish Turing completeness.